heythem500/skyhero-router-monitor/README.md

   ```
 </pre>

-# if any of these lines failed then first install :
+### if any of these lines failed then first install :
 🔴 <u>**Entware**</u>  <br/>
 by running "amtm" on your sh and install is using the code "ep" it's merlin related script

-# to Install the 2.0 script Run manually
+### to Install the 2.0 script Run these commands
 #### ym = usb name
 <pre>
 ```bash